rust-lang/book/src/ch18-03-oo-design-patterns.md

 </Listing>

 Because the goal is to keep all of these rules inside the structs that implement `State`, we call a `content` method on the value in `state` and pass the post instance (that is, `self`) as an argument.
 Then we return the value that’s returned from using the `content` method on the `state` value.

 We call the `as_ref` method on the `Option` because we want a reference to the value inside the `Option` rather than ownership of the value.
 Because `state` is an `Option<Box<dyn State>>`, when we call `as_ref`, an `Option<&Box<dyn State>>` is returned.
 If we didn’t call `as_ref`, we would get an error because we can’t move `state` out of the borrowed `&self` of the function parameter.

-We then call the `unwrap` method, which we know will never panic, because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
+We then call the `unwrap` method, which we know will never panic because we know the methods on `Post` ensure that `state` will always contain a `Some` value when those methods are done.
 This is one of the cases we talked about in [“Cases in Which You Have More Information Than the Compiler”][more-info-than-rustc]<!-- ignore --> in Chapter 9 when we know that a `None` value is never possible, even though the compiler isn’t able to understand that.

 At this point, when we call `content` on the `&Box<dyn State>`, deref coercion